 This recipe includes a rich, moist vanilla cake which uses King Arthur Gluten-Free Measure for Measure Flour.
-I have also tested the recipe with Pamela’s All Purpose Artisan Blend and Cup4Cup flour blends.
+I have also tested the recipe with Pamela’s All Purpose Artisan Blend.
+Both of these flours are certified gluten-free.

-If you are looking for other cake flavors, my gluten-free chocolate cupcake recipe (bake as a whole cake in 8″ pan), or half recipes of my gluten-free lemon cake, gluten-free coconut cake and my gluten-free spice cake will work very well too.
+If you are looking for other cake flavors, my gluten-free red velvet cupcake recipe or gluten-free chocolate cupcake recipe (bake as a whole cake in 8″ pan), or half recipes of my gluten-free lemon cake, gluten-free coconut cake and my gluten-free spice cake will work very well too.
 For something delicious, new and different, try my butternut squash cake (half recipe) filled with warm spices.